 - Weightlifting belt: This is only worn over the lifter jersey and must not be wider than 12 cm.

 - Tape: You can basically tape the whole body except of course the elbow area.
 5 cm below and 5 cm above the elbow joint must remain completely free.
 Kinesiotape is also allowed.

 Actually, a pair of weightlifting shoes and a singlet are quite sufficient to take part in a competition, but you want to be especially well prepared and not forget anything.

 Although there should be a first aid kit at every competition, it is always advisable to have a few plasters, warming ointment and ice spray directly at hand.
-If you need special equipment for warming up, such as foam rollers or thermal tapes, you should of course bring them yourself.
+If you need special equipment for warming up, such as foam rollers, thermal tapes, or massage guns, you should of course bring them yourself.

 KEEP YOUR HABITS

 Do not try something new.
 If you never drink energy drinks, don’t do it before your competition.
 If you generally avoid fatty or very sugary food, do not eat pizza or sweets after weigh-in.
 Especially not if you had to lose weight to reach the weight class.
 Avoid hard-to-digest food and just pack what you would normally eat before training.
 You can never go wrong with bananas and water.

 If you are more interested in the topic of nutrition in weightlifting we can highly recommend the following blog series in collaboration with Miriam Krug from nubymi: